fimusial/DDDServiceSample/README.md

 ```

 ## Integration events
 Creating a Memo produces an integration event, which is first inserted into an outbox inside PostgreSQL and later published to RabbitMQ as a message.
-The service is also subscribed to integration events and will process them, which might result in the creation of new Memos, or if the processing fails, the message is put on a dead-letter queue.
+The service is also subscribed to integration events and will process them, which may result in new Memos being created, or if processing fails, the message is put on a dead-letter queue.